hkevin01/grant-ai/README.md

 - **Application Tracking**: Track application status and progress
 - **Crash-Free Operation**: Robust error handling prevents system crashes

-**Quick Start with PyQt5 GUI:**
-1. Launch the GUI: `python -m grant_ai.core.cli gui`
-2. Go to "Organization Profile" tab
-3. Select "Coda Mountain Academy" from the dropdown
-4. The profile will load automatically and auto-fill search fields
-5. Switch to "Grant Search" tab to see:
-   - Search description explaining what you're looking for
-   - Auto-filled search fields based on the profile
-   - Location dropdowns (Country: USA, State: West Virginia)
-   - Use "🔍 Comprehensive Grant Search" to find opportunities from all sources

 ### Streamlit GUI (Alternative)
 A web-based interface for basic functionality: